marjohn56/udpbroadcastrelay/README.md

    i.e. the requester will receive an SSDP reponse with a LOCATION referencing a host on the other network.
   - `dial`:   perform full DIAL protocol processing on M-SEARCH request.
-  Create proxies for M-SEARCH (same as -`proxy`), Locator and REST services.
+  Create proxies for M-SEARCH (same as `proxy`), Locator and REST services.
 Use this for Youtube app on Smart TVs.

   When a `search-term` is also specified the given action will only apply